 The lamb curry was less exciting but well executed and as richly flavoured as one would hope.
 The salmon tartare came well presented with a bed of cucumber, a small salad and a dressing to soften the spice as needed.
 The plate would have benefited from a bit of a wipe to remove excess moisture but the shallot, salmon and chilli worked well together along with the egg yolk to bring together a lovely, though aggressively spiced, dish.

 Having hit our time limit, we settled a very reasonable £40 hit to the pocket and left very happy.
-The small plate thing has its critics, but if you’re happy with things arriving as they’re prepared, Thai food lends itself well to this style of dining, so we’ll certainly be back to investigate the menu in more depth.
+The small plate thing has its critics, but if you’re happy with things arriving as they’re prepared, Thai food lends itself well to this style of dining, so we’ll certainly be back to Phranakhon to investigate the menu in more depth.